MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/soviewportregion.md

 ![Not existing slices](/images/tutorials/basicmechanics/SoView2D_4.png "Not existing slices")

 You are also able to define a slab size.
-This means the depth of the slab, you can either use the blend mode *Maximum* or *Blend*.
+This means the depth of the slab.
+You can either use the blend mode *Maximum* or *Blend*.

 ## Exercise
 You can play around with the different `SoViewportRegion` modules to create your own layouts by setting the values a little different.